Concussion and mTBI first aid

 Night

 Magnesium: There are many kinds of magnesium, each performing a different function.
-Taking magnesium bisglycinate (Thorne makes a good version) about an hour before bed is solid choice, both for sleep support and nervous system support.
+Taking magnesium bisglycinate (Thorne makes a good version) about an hour before bed can be helpful, both for sleep support and nervous system support.

 L-theanine: See Examine.com for more info.
 About 200mg taken with magnesium an hour before bed is the sleep cocktail I use.
-I was able to stop using melatonin (after more than a decade of feeling totally dependent on it for sleep) by replacing it with L-theanine in combination with magnesium bisglycinate.
-However, if you get migraines, L-theanine might be a migraine trigger.
-As with anything else here, your mileage may very, proceed with caution.
+I was able to stop using melatonin (after more than a decade of feeling totally dependent on it for sleep) by replacing it with L-theanine in combination with magnesium.
+However, if one gets migraines, L-theanine might be a migraine trigger.
+As with anything else here, your mileage may very, proceed with caution, and ask your doctor.

-One reason I’m emphasizing morning vs. night here is to underscore the importance of re-establishing (or teaming up with) your circadian rhythm.
-Over time, this will allow you to relax more deeply at night and be more alert during the day.
+One reason I’m emphasizing morning vs. night here is to underscore the importance of re-establishing (or teaming up with) one’s circadian rhythm.
+Over time, this will allow one to relax more deeply at night and be more alert during the day.

 For more about supplements, see:

 It typically takes a far lower g-force to injure a neck than it does to injure a brain.
-If you took a blow to the head, your neck was involved, and you likely have soft tissue damage, or worse.
+If one takes a blow to the head, and one’s neck is involved, there may be soft tissue damage.

-The symptoms of mTBI and whiplash have great overlap, and you might be surprised to discover just how many of your symptoms originate from cervical damage and dysfunction.
-A whiplash diagnosis will likely lead to treatments from a vestibular therapist or musculoskeletal physiotherapist, and this could prove to be an essential member of your recovery team.
+The symptoms of mTBI and whiplash have great overlap, and one might be surprised to discover just how many symptoms may originate from cervical damage and dysfunction.
+A whiplash diagnosis will likely lead to treatments from a vestibular therapist or musculoskeletal physiotherapist, and this could prove to be an essential member of one’s recovery team.

-You’ll have several other options for neck treatments and self-care, including: epsom salt baths, massage, acupuncture, CBD creams, red light therapy, a pillow upgrade, and, of course, chiropractic.
+There are several options for neck treatments and self-care, including: epsom salt baths, massage, acupuncture, red light therapy, a pillow upgrade, and, of course, chiropractic.

 A brief word about chiropractors